FC Dinamo City: History

 After finishing third in the table in 2005–06 season, Dinamo City named Faruk Sejdini as their new coach.
 One of Albania's best teachers of footballing fundamentals, he had a spell at the club last term before being dismissed by president Besnik Sulaj.
 Having returned following a spell at Shkumbini, Sejdini said: "It's nice to be back."
 On 23 October 2006, he was fired.

 At the start of the 2007–08 season, Agim Canaj took over as head coach, replacing Ilir Daja who led Dinamo towards the championship title, after a dramatic win against Partizani 2–1 in the final match, playing for 36 minutes with 9 players.
 In the summer of 2008, Ilir Daja moved into a position as director in order to make place for Marcelo Javier Zuleta from Argentina.
 The Argentinian coach also brought with him four Argentinian players; goalkeeper Daniel Bertoya, defender Alejandro Palladino, midfielder Agustín González, and striker Cristian Campozano.
 Zuleta only lasted for the first Champions League qualification match against Bosnians FK Modriča before he was replaced as coach by Artan Mërgjyshi, for only one match.

 Together with Zuleta, the four Argentinian players also left the club.
 After Mërgjyshi left, Zlatko Dalić, the current head coach of Croatia, was appointed as new coach for Dinamo.
 He signed a two-year contract with the club.
 That deal was broken when Dinamo lost its second game in the re-beginning of the 2008–09 season against Partizani.
 Shkëlqim Muça was then appointed manager of the club five days after of Zlatko Dalić's leave.
 In the 2009–10 season, Dinamo won the championship again, registering its 18th success.

 In 2011–12 season, the club experienced its worst period of all time, finishing last in the league with 13 points from 26 matches, winning only 3 times.
 They were relegated to the Kategoria e Parë for the first time in their history.
 Since the 2012–13 season, the club have played in the Kategoria e Parë and have risked relegation to the third tier several times.

-After spending 9 seasons in the second division, Dinamo clinched the promotion to the Superiore, confirming first place in Group A following a 2–0 win against FK Vora.
+After spending nine seasons in the Second Division, Dinamo clinched the promotion to the Superiore, confirming first place in Group A following a 2–0 win against FK Vora.

-On 25 August 2023, it was officially announced by president Bardhi that the club would rebrand to Dinamo City, ahead of the 2023–24 Kategoria Superiore season.
+On 25 August 2023, it was officially announced by President Bardhi that the club would rebrand to Dinamo City, ahead of the 2023–24 Kategoria Superiore season, thanks to a project to be part of the network of Manchester City.